DrMicrobit/dm-streamvalve/README.md

 Find that reference :-)
 ```

-## Example 2: Termination criteria
+## Example 2: Stopping criteria
-Here, termination criterium is set to have at max 2 paragraphs.
+Here, a stopping criterion is set to have at max 2 paragraphs.

 ```python
 sv = StreamValve(demotext, max_paragraphs=2)